 Medicaid Transformation in NC

-- If they are not enrolled in your plan, ask your providers, the Enrollment Broker, or use the provider search tool to find out what plans they are enrolled with.
+- If your providers are not in your health plan’s network (meaning they have not agreed to accept your health plan), ask your providers or the Enrollment Broker, or use the provider search tool to find out what plans they are enrolled with.

 - If you are happy with your health plan, you do not need to do anything.